Database Management

 Aims

-To familiarise the student with the main concepts underlying database management, and in particular with the relational database model which is the dominant database system used within corporate IT departments.
+To familiarise students with the main concepts underlying database management, and in particular with the relational database model which is the dominant database system used in corporate IT departments.
 The module has three main strands: (1) fundamental concepts introduced using the entity-relationship model, (2) querying a relational database, and (3) relational database design.

 Assessment

-By 2-hour written examination and practical coursework (sample SQL solutions), weighted 80% and 20% respectively.
+By 2-hour written examination and practical coursework, weighted 80% and 20% respectively.

 Pre-requisites